neyralab/client-gateway/README.md

   }
 }

-  const filePath = "./src/file-from-node.png" // path to your file
+const filePath = './src/file-from-node.png'; // path to your file
-  const filename = "file-from-node.png"; // name-of-your-file.[extension]
+const filename = 'file-from-node.png'; // name-of-your-file.[extension]
-  const mimeType = "image/png"; // mime of your file
+const mimeType = 'image/png'; // mime of your file
-  const fileFolderId = "";
+const fileFolderId = '';
 const { size } = await fs.promises.stat(filePath);

 const stream = fs.createReadStream(filePath);

-  const customFile = new CustomFile(
+const customFile = new CustomFile( size, stream, filename, mimeType, fileFolderId
-    size,
-    stream,
-    filename,
-    mimeType,
-    fileFolderId
 );

 await uploadFile({
   file: customFile,
   oneTimeToken,
-  endpoint,
+  gateway,
   callback,
   handlers,
   progress,
   totalSize,
   startedAt,
-})
+});
 ```

 1. Returns response from the /chunked/uploadChunk request - the whole information about the file

 For now there is issue with using node environment (for files with size > 1mb): despite of the fact that we send all chunks, later we get only half of them (for preview/downloading);

 Accepts:

 1. file - current file that is supposed to be uploaded; (if node environment and need to send stream - file object should have stream: () => 'ReadableStream with data')
 2. oneTimeToken - token from /generate/token request
-3. endpoint - endpoint from /generate/token request
+3. gateway - endpoint from /generate/token request (GatewayType)
 4. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
 5. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);
 6. progress - previous uploaded file's size in bytes - required only for folder uploading;